-A woman accused of stealing meat from a Sebastian Walmart was handed a small victory on Wednesday by the Fourth District Court of Appeal.
+A woman accused of stealing meat from a Sebastian Walmart two years ago was handed a small victory Wednesday by the Fourth District Court of Appeal.

 The court ruled the state did not have enough evidence to prove Angela Rosario-Santos stole more than $100 worth of meat from a Sebastian Walmart.
 Rosario-Santos will face charges of second-degree petit theft instead of first-degree petit theft.